thecheeseman/iocod/README.md

     You are required to supply your own legally-sourced game assets via an official download through a legitimate online retailer or via physical CD.

-    Call of Duty is a registered trademark of Activision Publishing, Inc.
+    Call of Duty™ is a registered trademark of Activision Publishing, Inc.

 ## FAQ

 ### What is the purpose of this project?

-The purpose of this project is to replace the original Call of Duty server executables and provide better interoperability, bug/exploit fixes, and extended functionality.
+The purpose of this project is to provide binary replacements for the original Call of Duty™ server executables to allow for better interoperability across patch versions, bug/exploit fixes, as well as extending functionality.

 ### What kinds of things are going to be added/fixed?